 Best Golf Shafts Selection

 Our choice of golf shafts matters almost as much as our choice of clubs.
 And yet, when it comes to choosing a golf club, the golf-shaft is the part that's usually overlooked.
 However, I, for one, think that the shaft deserves a lot more attention from golfers than they give it.
 That’s because the type of shaft I have can change everything - how far the ball will fly after I hit it, how straight it will soar and how high up in the air it will go.
-Our selection of golf shafts is one of the broadest in the world.
+Our selection of golf shafts like Fujikura shafts are one of the broadest in the world.
 But first, let’s look at a few of the different types of golf shafts out there.
 Choosing Your Golf Shafts

 Choosing The Right Golf Shafts

 When it comes to golf shafts, personal preference is everything.
 That said, for a player to be able to choose the ideal golf shaft, they have to know what to look for first.